yongyewhon/motion_detector/README.md

 Motion detected log record with time stamp to track on the motion occur from the "record" folder.

-Keep 30 days or can edit from program (eg: Keep_Data = 30) on line code 17.
+Keep 30 days or can edit from program.

 Can set the sensitivity of minimum motion area